Dietitian Blog, Long-Term Care | Jul 26 2022

 Keep a log of your high-risk residents and the date of your last note.
 This allows you to pull data quickly if the surveyors ask for a list of a particular resident profile.
 Stay organized and inform someone else where this information is kept in the event you are out of the building when the survey team arrives.

-Check in with the food service manager and staff.
+Check-in with the food service manager and staff.
 You will have already reviewed the menu cycle and signed it, as well as the menu extensions.
 This will be stored in the kitchen for easy access because the survey team will request this documentation during their visit.
 Assist the manager and supervisor with kitchen audits on a monthly basis to prepare for survey time.
 Do not wait until the last minute to realize that food temperatures have not been taken during the cook’s vacation!

 Lastly, when approached by the survey team, stay calm and answer the questions asked.
 There is no need to share additional information and do not argue.
 Rather, provide what is requested and be open to their comments and suggestions.
 If you do not have the answer, it’s okay.
-Tell them you are not sure, but you know who to ask to find the answer, then get back to them quickly with your response.
+Tell them you are not sure, but you know who to ask to find the answer, and then get back to them quickly with your response.
 The survey team is there to ensure residents’ safety.
 Keep in mind, many of them have worked in your shoes prior to becoming a surveyor, so they know what you are going through.

 Read more: Long-Term Care Survey Checklist for Dietitians

-Dietitians On Demand is a nationwide staffing and recruiting company for registered dietitians, specializing in short-term, temporary and permanent-hire positions in acute care, long term care and food service positions.
+Dietitians On Demand is a nationwide staffing and recruiting company for registered dietitians, specializing in short-term, temporary, and permanent-hire positions in acute care, long-term care, and food service.
 We’re dedicated to dietitians and helping them enhance their practice and excel in the workplace.
 Check out our job openingsrequest your coverage, or visit our store today!

 References: